 This surge of litigation has significant negative consequences for plan participants.
 The suits pressure fiduciaries to limit investments to a narrow range of options at the expense of providing a diversity of choices with a range of fees, fee structures, risk levels, and potential performance upsides, as ERISA expressly encourages.
-And given the plaintiffs' single-minded emphasis on cost, fiduciaries may forgo recordkeeping packages that include popular and much-needed financial education, and instead elect only barebones recordkeeping services.
+And given the plaintiffs' often single-minded emphasis on cost, fiduciaries may forgo recordkeeping packages that include popular and much-needed financial education, and instead elect only barebones recordkeeping services.
 These suits thus elevate the cost-above-all mantra of plaintiffs' lawyers-despite the Department of Labor's (DOL) admonition that fees should be only "one of several factors" in fiduciary decisionmaking.
 DOL, A Look at 401(k) Plan Fees 1 (Sept.
 2019), <https://bit.ly/3fP8vuH> (401(k) Plan Fees).
-Moreover, the increase in litigation has led to a cascade of changes in the insurance marketplace, requiring plan sponsors to, at a minimum, shell out much more for liability insurance, which has also become more difficult to procure.
+Moreover, the increase in litigation has led to a cascade of changes in the insurance marketplace, making it practically impossible to obtain adequate liability insurance coverage.
 This increased cost-compounded by a significantly increased litigation risk-works to the detriment of employees seeking to save for retirement.
-For larger employers, those additional funds must come from somewhere, often in place of more generous employer contributions; for smaller employees, the increased cost and risk could make sponsoring a retirement plan cost prohibitive.
-In short, these suits will, if successful, simply inflate the costs of establishing and administering a plan-something that is entirely voluntary.
+For larger employers, those additional funds must come from somewhere, often in place of more generous employer contributions; for smaller employers, the increased cost and risk could make sponsoring a retirement plan cost prohibitive.
+In short, many of these suits will, if successful, simply inflate the costs of establishing and administering a plan-something that is entirely voluntary.
 That is precisely what Congress sought to avoid in crafting ERISA.
 See Conkright v.
 Frommert, 559 U.S. 506, 517 (2010).

-Given this context, and the relative ease of cherry-picking data in an attempt to manufacture a factual dispute involving literally any plan, it is critical that courts do not shy away from the "careful, context-sensitive scrutiny of [the] complaint's allegations" the Supreme Court has instructed courts to undertake in ERISA cases.
+Given this context, it is critical that courts do not shy away from the "careful, context-sensitive scrutiny of [the] complaint's allegations" the Supreme Court has instructed courts to undertake in ERISA cases.
 Fifth Third Bancorp v.
 Dudenhoeffer, 573 U.S. 409, 425 (2014).
-When a plaintiff does not present any direct allegations of wrongdoing but instead relies entirely on circumstantial allegations that are "just as much in line with" plan fiduciaries' having acted through a prudent fiduciary process, dismissal is appropriate.
+When a plaintiff does not present direct allegations of wrongdoing and relies on circumstantial allegations that are "just as much in line with" plan fiduciaries' having acted through a prudent fiduciary process, dismissal is appropriate.
 See Bell Atl.
 Corp. v.
 Twombly, 550 U.S. 544, 554 (2007).